openkfw/Oscar/doc/data-structures/in-database.md

 category: category of data, layers in menu on UI are grouped by this category
 title: user-friendly short description of data shown in UI
 layers: array with layers of structure from above
-  - geoReferenceId: id of document in layerGeoData collection with information about geojson file
+  - geoReferenceId: id of document in layerGeoData collection with information about geodata file
     layerType: type of layer data, valid values: 'regions', 'points', 'geometry', 'combined'
     title: user-friendly short description of data
     attribute: attributeId for values in database or name of property in geojson